unic/frontend-checklists/modules/overlay.md

 - [ ] Is there a possibility to open multiple overlays?

 - [ ] Should the overlay be the topmost element when opened or there are any other modules coming in front?

-- [ ] Should we care about scrolling background?
-Or Background scroll should be disabled?

 - [ ] Are there show and hide animations?